Dehumidifier in Winter, Fall and Spring

 Should you use a dehumidifier in Winter? or Fall? or Spring?
 What do you do about the moisture that comes through your concrete foundation, most of which is below the frost line, and brings dampness and moisture into your basement in the non-Summer months?

-Most people have and understanding about the use of a dehumidifier in the summer.
-It gets very humid and eventually you go down to the basement and turn on the dehumidifier.
+Most people have an understanding about the use of a dehumidifier in the summer.
+It gets very humid and eventually, you go down to the basement and turn on the dehumidifier.
 The only time you give much thought is when you have to empty that heavy bucket.
 But a dehumidifier in Winter, that’s a different story.

 The technology of the dehumidifier is over 100 years old.
 Invented by Mr. Willis Carrier in the first decade of the 20th Century, the dehumidifier hasn’t changed much in the last 100 years.
 The dehumidifier has a big electric motor that is usually 500 watts or higher powering a condenser which makes the refrigerant cold.
 A weak fan then pulls air into the machine where it comes into contact with the coil.
 The warm air touching the cold coil causes condensate to drip into the bucket.
 The air then passes over the big electric motor (which can use $1.00 a day in electricity) gets heated from the motor and sent back into the room.